matyasmelinda/Java-and-Phyton-practice/README.md

-# Java-and-Phyton-practice
+## Java and Phyton comparison

-It is a short practice and comparison between Java and Phyton
+This is a practical comparison between Java and Phyton after completing the registered course of ITF "First steps in programming - Practical comparison between Java and Phyton."